 Recently, we interviewed 33 young women (ages 13-24) who have attended one of our father-daughter events.
-Among other questions, we asked them, “What are two questions your dad could ask you to demonstrate that he really cares about what’s going on in your life?”
+Among other questions, we asked them, “What questions could your dad ask you to demonstrate that he really cares about what’s going on in your life?”
 Their most common responses fell into four categories:

 First, daughters desired a daily review.
 They wanted to be asked questions like: “What happened at school today?”
-“How’s it going?”
-“Did everything go well with your friends today?”
-“Did any bad things happen today?”
+“What are your favorite and least favorite things going on right now?”
+“What are your friends up to today?”
+“What’s frustrating for you right now?”
 Daughters feel cared for when their dads make an effort to connect to their everyday world.
 One young lady added, “After asking how my day went, it helps if he maintains eye contact and waits for the answer.”

 Second, daughters wanted their dads to ask specific questions about the boys or young men in their lives.
 “How old is the guy you want to go out with?”
 “How are guys treating you at school?”
 “Are you being pressured sexually by any guy?”
 “How is your love life or lack of a love life?”
 One daughter elaborated: “Dad kind of assumes everything is going well and he rarely asks questions about my guy friends.”

 Third, daughters hoped their dads would ask questions which had emotional implications.
 These included questions like: “Do you know how much I love you?”
 “How are you doing lately as far as emotional stuff?”
 “Are you upset about anything?”
 “How are you feeling?”
-These questions suggest that a dad should be able to emotionally track with their daughters.
+These questions suggest that a dad should be able to emotionally track with his daughter.

 Lastly, ask questions related to their future and their faith.
 Daughters wanted their dads to ask them: “What are your goals?”
 “What are you thinking about your future?”
 “What is God showing you?”
 “How are your spiritual life, your quiet times and your relationship with God?”
 One girl commented, “I like it when my dad digs deep and asks me specific questions about faith and my future.”